What is the heat pump water heater and how it works

 The installation of the heat pump water heater can give the right to state incentives, the so-called Ecobonus, which guarantees a tax deduction of 65% of the expenses incurred, if it is configured as an energy requalification intervention.
 For details on the minimum requirements, you can consult the website of Agenzia delle Entrate.

-Electrification of consumption
+Electrification of consumptions

 Is it possible to use only electricity for your home?